Colin Howson

-Colin Howson (1945 – 5 January 2020) was a British philosopher.
+Colin Howson (4 June 1945 – 5 January 2020) was a British philosopher.
 He was Professor of Philosophy at the University of Toronto, where he joined the faculty on 1 July 2008.
 Previously, he was Professor of Logic at the London School of Economics.
 He completed a PhD on the philosophy of probability in 1981.
 In the late 1960s he had been a research assistant of Imre Lakatos at LSE.
-He died on Sunday 5 January 2020.
+He died on 5 January 2020.

 Work

 Howson's research interests included philosophy of science, logic, and foundations of probability.
 He was President of the British Society for the Philosophy of Science from 2003-2005.
 His book, Scientific Reasoning: The Bayesian Approach (with Peter Urbach) is considered the canonical philosophical defense of Bayesian reasoning.

 Professor Howson was married to Margaret Morrison, a Canadian philosopher of science who was also a professor of philosophy at the University of Toronto.